durtal/interactives/README.md

 The primary Javascript libraries I use are [D3js](http://d3js.org/) and [AngularJS](https://angularjs.org/), though I will hopefully explore alternatives.
 I'll also attempt to list tutorials, posts, examples that I found useful/inspiring when attempting any of these projects.

-The primary libraries used are included in the `bower.json` so after cloning the repo run `bower install`, each project may require further dependencies, so subfolders might have their own `bower.json` file.
+The primary libraries used are included in the `bower.json` so after cloning the repo run `bower install` (after installing bower via [nodeJS](https://nodejs.org/)), each project may require further dependencies, so subfolders might have their own `bower.json` file.

 ### Explorable Explanations